Not in my name

 No autocracy in Islam

-Mr. Hossein Askari is a professor of International Business and International Affairs at George Washington University.
-He wrote: “We must emphasize that many countries that profess Islam and are called Islamic are unjust, corrupt, and underdeveloped and are in fact not ‘Islamic’ by any stretch of the imagination”. https://www.telegraph.co.uk/news/worldnews/europe/ireland/10888707/Ireland-leads-the-world-in-Islam
+Mr. Hossein Askari, a professor of International Business and International Affairs at George Washington University, stated, “We must emphasize that many countries that profess Islam and are labeled as Islamic are unjust, corrupt, and underdeveloped, and are, in fact, not truly ‘Islamic’ by any stretch of the imagination.” https://www.telegraph.co.uk/news/worldnews/europe/ireland/10888707/Ireland-leads-the-world-in-Islam

 A case of duplicity and hypocrisy

-The West’s stance on the civil repression in the Muslim countries is full of duplicity and hypocrisy.
-While the west is ready to criticize Islam and connect it’s teachings to violence, religious extremism and lacking democratic credentials, western leaders and political elites remain close allies to the Muslim rulers who are the root cause for persistent human right abuse in Muslim countries.
-Citing national interest and geopolitical stability, western governments continue selling weapons, expand army bases in these countries and keep business as usual with these oppressive rulers.
-West’s muted response and halfhearted disapproval of these oppressive rulers, often made just for public show, make them complicit to the perpetual state of injustice in these countries and the resulting extremism that it foments. http:// https://www.washingtonpost.com/outlook/2018/11/13/americas-hypocrisy-saudi-arabia/?noredirect=on&utm_term=.fc62f85900fb
+The West’s stance on civil repression in Muslim countries is marked by duplicity and hypocrisy.
+While many Western leaders readily criticize Islam, connecting its teachings to violence and religious extremism, they maintain close alliances with the Muslim rulers responsible for ongoing human rights abuses.
+Citing national interest and geopolitical stability, Western governments continue to sell weapons, expand military bases in these regions, and conduct business as usual with these oppressive regimes.
+Their muted responses and half-hearted disapproval often appear to be mere public shows, rendering them complicit in the persistent injustices and the resulting extremism these conditions foster. http:// https://www.washingtonpost.com/outlook/2018/11/13/americas-hypocrisy-saudi-arabia/?noredirect=on&utm_term=.fc62f85900fb

 No help to end the oppression